Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 The age progressively decreases from east to west with Grande Comore being the youngest and still volcanically active.

 The western offshore area of the Comoros is underlain by a distal part of the Rovuma basin.
 Here turbidite fans are present that are gas productive in Mozambique although Globalshift considers oil potential is unlikely

 The Comoros islands have no history of drilling and production and no oil and gas exploration wells have ever been drilled on the islands or in the surrounding waters.

-However, in 2014 a 2D infill seismic survey was run over blocks 35, 36 and 37, neighbouring Mozambique, following the earlier acquisition of a multi-client East African 2D seismic survey.
-Interpretation of the data suggests that the reservoir play fairway, which is productive in Mozambique Areas 1 and 4, extends into the Comoros.
+However, following a new petroleum law in 2012, in 2014 an 8,500 km 2D infill seismic survey was run over blocks 35, 36 and 37, following the earlier acquisition of a multi-client East African 2D seismic survey in 2011.
+Interpretation of the data suggests that the reservoir play fairway, which is productive in Mozambique Areas 1 and 4, could extend into the Comoros.